BramSrna/Swarm/documentation/swarm_memory.md

 ## New proposed solution
 1. Bots create a query and propagate it throughout the network in an async manner
 2. When bots receive the message, they parse and handle the message, sending a new message with the response if needed

+# Use ML to optimize:
+1. Location of information to ensure it is close to bots that need it
+2. Number of copies of information
+3. Load balancing of accesses, transfers, and memory use